 So, what about in New York?
 Let’s dive in!

 Claim: A new bill in New York will ban exhaust modifications

 In January, lawmakers in New York introduced a pair of bills (S. 784 and A. 471) seeking to curb loud cars and trucks.
-The bills were amended several times prior to passage and now await approval or veto by Governor Andrew Cuomo.
+The bills were amended several times prior to passage and were approved by Governor Kathy Hochul in late October.
 Importantly, the proposal does not change the state’s existing exhaust noise laws, which require every motor vehicle to be equipped with a muffler in working condition and prohibits the installation of bypasses, cutouts, or similar devices.
 Comparable language is universally used by states across the country and is designed to prevent motorists from deleting their muffler and/or catalytic converter.

 So, what does the new law change?
 Put simply, it allows police to write larger fines for those breaking existing law.
-As it stands New York has one of the lowest exhaust noise fines in the country.
-This bill would give police the discretion to write larger tickets (capped at $1,000) if the situation warrants.
+Prior to enactment, New York had one of the lowest exhaust noise fines in the country.
+This bill gives police the discretion to write larger tickets (capped at $1,000) if the situation warrants.

 The bottom line: law-abiding enthusiasts will be unaffected by these proposals.

 Claim: New York’s new exhaust noise bill creates a 60-decibel muffler limit